gkotian/gkotian.github.io/travels/_posts/2010-01-25-meeting-jana-after-ages.md

 title: Meeting Jana after ages
 categories:
 - India
-excerpt: The alarm rang a few hours later, and groggily we got to the Kurla station to catch my train to Varanasi.
-Prit also bought himself a ticket on the same train till Nashik.
-In the train, I traded my sleek new Blackberry for his basic Samsung phone because we thought it wouldn't be very wise to travel around in South America with an obviously expensive device.
-Nashik came in a few hours, and we parted with hope to meet again in Europe in a few months' time.
 ---

 We only got a few hours' worth of sleep, before it was time to leave once again.